Model UN Ultimate Guide – Everything you need to know

 How to use this guide

 This article contains a broad overview of all things MUN.
 But, if you’re a more experienced delegate it might be useful to skip straight to part 2 – this is where we start with our conference prep road map.
+We’ve also included a copy of our Committee Handbook that you can download and bring in to your next MUN conference!

 If you’re totally new to Model UN, there’s going to be a lot of new information here.
 For that reason, we’ve added a few section review questions so you can see how much you’ve learned.
 Of course, if you have any other comments, feel free to reach out and we’ll be sure to get back to you.